aristanetworks/atd-public/labguides/source/media-bgp.rst

       If all the BGP configuration have been applied successfully and the routing table on **Leaf 4** is correct then **Host 1** should be reachable from **Host 2**.

-5. Test your knowledge:
+.. admonition:: Test your knowledge:

-  - when **Leaf 4** recieves the incoming routes from **Spine 2**, why can we not reach all the infrastructre IP addresses?
+    When **Leaf 4** receives the incoming routes from **Spine 2**, why can we not reach all the infrastructure IP addresses?

 **LAB COMPLETE!**

+.. admonition:: Helpful Commands:

-6. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:
+    During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

    - show ip route
    - show ip route bgp